 Skip to main content

-This year, the Call of Studentships The Doctoral Research Program of the Foundation for Science and Technology (FCT) received a total of 3,797 applications, which represents an increase of 400 applications compared to last year.
+This year, the Call Studentships for Doctorates from the Foundation for Science and Technology (FCT) received a total of 3,797 applications, representing an increase of 400 applications compared to last year.

-Of the total number of applications, 83% correspond to Studentships in Portugal, 14% to Studentships mixed to be developed in national and foreign host institutions and 3% are Studentships abroad.
+Of the total number of applications, 83% correspond to Studentships Portugal, 14% to Studentships to be carried out in national and foreign host institutions, and 3% to Studentships .

 By gender, candidates are divided into 57% women and 43% men.

 Applications will be evaluated by 36 Evaluation Panels.
-The panels with the highest number of registrations are: Clinical Medicine and Health Sciences (229), Bioengineering and Biotechnology (187) and Biomedicine (174).
+The panels with the highest number of applications are: Clinical Medicine and Health Sciences (229), Bioengineering and Biotechnology (187), and Biomedicine (174).

-To the Studentships FCT Doctoral Research Grants are competitively awarded grants to support advanced training in all areas of knowledge for the purpose of obtaining the academic degree of Doctor.
-These Studentships allow doctoral students to dedicate themselves exclusively to their research, thus contributing to the scientific and technological development of the country.
-The FCT currently supports around 5 thousand Studentships of doctorate and in the Call This year, another 1350 new ones will be allocated Studentships .
+FCT Doctoral Studentships are competitively awarded grants to support advanced training in all areas of knowledge for the purpose of obtaining a doctoral degree.
+These Studentships doctoral students to devote themselves exclusively to their research, thereby contributing to the scientific and technological development of the country.
+The FCT currently supports around 5,000 Studentships , and Call year Call will award a further 1,350 new Studentships.